-× Neither interface nor protocol has been established yet to let two or more nodes cooperate to each other in the home.
+× Neither interface nor protocol has been established yet to let two or more nodes cooperate communicates with another node.

-× No method has been established yet to secure the safety when a downloaded application communicates with another node.
+× No method has been established yet to secure the safety when a downloaded application platform, such as an interface to control intra-home nodes, etc. It is necessary to supply the platform with a downloaded application.

-It is called upon to establish a platform for the home server to run, and an application platform, such as an interface to control intra-home nodes, etc. It is necessary to supply the platform with a downloaded application.
+It is called upon to establish a platform for the home server to run, and an application